CURRENT CALLS FOR SUBMISSIONS

 Painting of two women by Mary Cassat from Shelbourne Museum

 For this first vignette, I wrote of my mother’s sweater as it always comforted me when she was alive, and how the sweater helped give me a little comfort right after she left.
-I don’t write these vignettes in first person, but in short fictional story form; in a way, I’m attempting to help others heal through my personal pain.
+I don’t write these vignettes in first-person, but in short fictional story form.
+In a way, I’m attempting to help others heal through my personal pain.
 Dealing with parental grief has been the subject of two of my books: Parental Death: The Ultimate Teen Guide, and more recently, Coping with Parental Death: Insights and Tips for Teenagers.

 The moment when little Kathy found out the news from her father was how I actually found out about my own mother when I was 9 years old.
 My mother’s name was Kathy, and we used to go to the mall and get doughnuts and hot chocolate often, just as described in the vignette.
 I tried to include a little piece of the overwhelming feeling of having our house fill up with people preparing funeral arrangements, which is often what kids feel when they find out their parent has died.
 My mother also died on a Friday morning, just like the vignette mentions.